cohere-ai/cohere-toolkit/README.md

 *For the above you will need to have [Docker](https://www.docker.com/products/docker-desktop/) and [Docker-compose >= 2.22](https://docs.docker.com/compose/install/) installed.
 [Go here for a more detailed setup.](/docs/setup.md)*

+## GitHub Codespaces

+To run this project using GitHub Codespaces, please refer to our Codespaces Setup Guide.

 ## About Toolkit

 ![](/docs/assets/toolkit_graphic.png)